Credit:

 Fire Tables: These fire pits serve a dual purpose—in addition to keeping people warm, they have tabletop space.
 Some come with lids that convert the units into full tables when the fire pit is not in use.
 They can come in many shapes and sizes, and prices can reach thousands of dollars.
 Often, they are fueled by propane, natural gas, or electricity.
 Instead of lava rocks, some will use fire glass, which can add style to any backyard party.

-Fire Bowls: Like fire tables, fire bowls come in a variety of shapes and sizes.
+Fire Bowls: Like fire tables, fire bowls come in various shapes and sizes.
 However, they are often more portable than tables.
-You can find some made of concrete and stone, but many are made of metal.
+Some are made of concrete and stone, but many are made of metal.
 In addition to propane and natural gas, these types may use wood as the fire fuel.

 Tabletop Fire Tables or Bowls: Smaller than other types of fire pits, these models can add flair to your patio tabletop.
 They may not give off enough heat to keep a crowd warm, but they are very portable.

-Fire Columns: Like the name suggests, fire columns are taller than traditional fire pits.
-With a smaller footprint, they can be a good alternative for people who have smaller patios or decks.
+Fire Columns: As the name suggests, fire columns are taller than traditional fire pits.
+With a smaller footprint, they can be a good alternative for people with smaller patios or decks.

-Chimineas: These fire features have come a long way since terracotta, and they can now be found in metal.
-Essentially, these are frontloading outdoor chimneys.
+Chimineas: These fire features have come a long way since terracotta and can now be found in metal.
+Essentially, they are frontloading outdoor chimneys.
 Because they have chimneys, smoke is directed away from people sitting around them.
 However, they are not like some other fire features.

 Cost